3 min read

 Why ‘Fake’ Volumes In Forex Can Help You Win – Using Volume In Forex

-The two are vastly different interpretations of the phenomena but the argument going with tick volumes in Forex – and also perhaps what made them an acceptable trading tool among Forex traders – is that for a decentralized over the counter (OTC) market like Forex, it is near impossible to gather any real and complete information on order flow.
-Hence tick volumes need to be used as proxy for real volumes.
+The two are vastly different interpretations of volume analysis but the argument going with tick volumes in Forex – and also perhaps what makes them an acceptable trading tool among Forex traders – is that for a decentralized over-the-counter (OTC) market like Forex, it is impossible to gather any real and complete information on order flow.
+Hence tick volumes need to be used as a proxy for real volumes.

 The underlying logic is that with increased order flow, price should generally move more ticks, therefore, printing a larger tick volume bar on your free meta trader platform.

 But before you decide to dump away your Volume indicators, I do have some good news.
-Volumes in Forex do work!
-Period.
+Volume analysis in Forex can work!

 Using Volume in Forex

-While I am a believer in using tick volume in Forex, I do not believe in applying full blown volume-based trading strategies such as volume spread analysis (VSA) that is used often in centralized markets with known real volumes.
+While I am a believer in using tick volume in Forex, I do not believe in applying full-blown volume-based trading strategies such as volume spread analysis (VSA) which is used often in centralized markets with known real volumes.

 With Forex it is important to understand that tick volumes are still just a proxy for real volumes and your competitive edge in the market cannot be built upon proxy indicators for true momentum.

-I like to use tick volumes in Forex as a secondary validation for strength (or lack thereof) of the market.
-And as you will see in a bit, it can lend important clues in developing an overall understanding of the direction that price is trading in.
+I like to use tick volumes in Forex as a secondary validation for the strength (or lack thereof) of the market.
+As you will see in a bit, it can lend important clues in developing an overall understanding of the direction that price is trading in.

-It is reasonable to assume that if price is trading in the right direction, traders should have a keen interest in pushing their order buttons, hence propelling order flow as well as tick volume (price should move more rapidly covering a higher tick count).
+It is reasonable to assume that if the price is trading in the overall trend direction, traders should have a keen interest in pushing their order buttons, hence propelling order flow as well as tick volume (the price should move more rapidly covering a higher tick count).

 Let’s put this into perspective and throw some sense into what I have just said.